ortupik/fincra-wallet/Readme.md

 - **User Authentication:** Users can log in and log out of their accounts securely.
 - **Wallet Management:** Users can view their wallet balances, credit funds, debit funds, and transfer funds to other users.
 - **Secure Transactions:** Passwords are hashed for security, and transactions are performed within database transactions for data integrity.
+- **Deadlock Prevention:** Deadlocks in database transactions are prevented by implementing a retry mechanism that automatically retries the transaction in case of a deadlock error.

 ## Prerequisites